Fernanda-0220/UC5-26.M/inglês.md

 4- My dog  is  sleeping.

-5- Me is  ready for the teste.
+5- We is  ready for the teste.

 6- You  are  my best friend.

 7- The childrem  are  playing outside.

-8-  I  from brazil.
+8-  I am  from brazil.

 9- She  is  a doctor.